ToonSoftwareCollective/homeassistant/README.md

 How to use:

 You need to manually generate a long-lived access token from your HomeAssistant setup and add this token to the "homeassistant.token.txt" file on your Toon.
-This file is located at /mnt/data/tsc/homeassistant.token.txt.
+This file is located at:

+   /mnt/data/tsc/homeassistant.token.txt.

 To generate a token navigate to your user profile in the HomeAssistant gui and scroll down to the bottom where you see "Long-Lived Access Tokens" (and press generate).
 The password textbox in the Toon HomeAssistant app can be left empty.